robertmaynard/cfarm/index.md

 you will also need to specify the option build_configuration option.

 Here is a list of optional settings for a .cdep file:
+- cmake_location : the location of the cmake binary
 - c_compiler : Absolute path to the c compiler
 - cpp_compiler : Absolute path to the c++ compiler
+- cuda_compiler : Absolute path to the cuda compiler
+- cuda_host_compiler : Absolute path to the cuda host compiler
+- \<lang\>_flags : default flags for the C/C++/CUDA language
 - library_type : State if you want to build Statically or Shared.
 - build_flags = list of flags for compilation, generally holds '-j<N>'
 - build_configuration = Explicitly state the build configuration type